Yadav-Ruby/Uptoskill_Internship_Project/README.md

 **Note: The dataset used in this project has been modified to maintain confidentiality and privacy.**

 ##  Business Problem

-Organizations that manage internship-to-hiring programs often face challenges in coordinating between companies, colleges, and interns while ensuring consistent hiring outcomes.
-Despite having multiple company contacts and college partnerships, inefficiencies in data tracking and analysis can lead to lower hiring conversions, uneven intern onboarding, and unexpected layoffs during certain periods.

-The key business challenges addressed in this project include:

-   • Identifying how many active company contacts are required to successfully place interns into job roles.
+Organizations managing internship-to-hiring programs face difficulties in aligning companies, colleges, and interns, resulting in low hiring conversions and seasonal layoffs.
+The lack of unified data-driven insights makes strategic workforce planning challenging.

+  • This project addresses the following key challenges:

+  • Determining the optimal number of company contacts required for successful intern hiring

-   • Determining the number of colleges and courses needed to maintain a steady pipeline of skilled interns.
+  • Identifying the right number of colleges and courses to maintain a steady intern pipeline

-   • Analyzing internship and hiring data to understand layoffs occurring during specific months and identifying the contributing factors.
+  • Understanding monthly layoff patterns and their underlying causes

-   • Assessing gaps between intern availability, company demand, and college supply.
+  • Analyzing gaps between intern supply and company demand

-   • Predicting future hiring and layoff trends based on historical data to support better workforce planning and recovery strategies.
+  • Predicting future hiring and layoff trends to support recovery planning

-The lack of consolidated insights across company data, college data, and intern data makes it difficult for decision-makers to take timely actions.
-This project aims to solve that problem by transforming real-world datasets into actionable insights and predictive analysis, enabling organizations to optimize hiring strategies, reduce layoffs, and improve intern placement success rates.

 ##  Tools Used